Bay City, Metro Manila: Asiaworld and Cyber Bay City

 In the southern portion of Bay City in Parañaque lies Asiaworld, also known as Marina district, a 173 ha property owned by the family of Tan Yu which contains mostly residential developments such as the gated community of Marina Baytown Village and Burgundy residential towers.
-It is also the location of the former Uniwide Sales Coastal Mall which formerly housed the Southwest Integrated Bus Terminal (SWITS).
+It is also the location of the former Uniwide Sales Coastal Mall, which once housed the Southwest Integrated Bus Terminal (SWITS).
 The Parañaque Integrated Terminal Exchange (PITx), the successor to SWITS, is situated near the north end of the Manila–Cavite Expressway.
-The area hosted Michael Jackson's HIStory World Tour concert in December 8 and 10, 1996 in front of 110,000 people.
+The area hosted Michael Jackson's HIStory World Tour concert on December 8 and 10, 1996, in front of 110,000 people.

 South of Asiaworld is Freedom Island and two smaller islands collectively known as Three Islands (formerly Amari).
 The area is planned to contain the Cyber Bay City with the Golf Residential Community District serving as its anchor development.
 It would also provide other sports facilities and would contain open parks, schools, retail and residential components.
 The project was stalled due to the PEA-Amari scandal during the term of President Fidel V. Ramos.
 At present, the islands are protected as a Ramsar site known as the Las Piñas–Parañaque Critical Habitat and Ecotourism Area.